Onit Documentation

 1. Create another Update Transaction Action and choose your iterator Field from the Field dropdown.

-2. In Liquid enter 0.
-If you would like to reset the integer to another value, specify it here.
+2. In Liquid, enter 0.
+If you want to reset the integer to another value, specify it here.

 1. Click Ok to save your Action.